Kmart: 2002–2009: First bankruptcy and merger with Sears

 On November 17, 2004, Kmart's management announced its intention to purchase Sears for $11 billion.
 As part of the merger, the Kmart Holding Corporation (the company that owns Kmart) would be transferred to the new Sears Holdings Corporation and Sears would be purchased by the new Sears Holdings Corporation.
 The new corporation announced that it would continue to operate stores under both the Sears and Kmart brands.
 Around this time, Kmart changed its logo from a red K with the script "mart" inside, to the same K with the chain's name in lowercase letters below it.
 Kmart's headquarters were relocated to Hoffman Estates, Illinois, and in 2012 the sprawling headquarters complex in Troy, Michigan, was acquired by the Forbes Company, which owns the nearby upscale mall, Somerset Collection.
 No concrete plans for redevelopment of the site had been announced.

 In 2005, Sears Holdings Corporation introduced the Sears Essentials store format, which would serve as a Kmart-Sears hybrid.
 Sears Essentials stores were freestanding (not located at a shopping mall) stores.
 In 2006, the company discontinued the Sears Essentials name, and renamed all of the Sears Essentials stores as Sears Grand stores.

 Kmart started remodeling stores to the "Orange" prototype in 2005.
 In 2006, the typical white and blue interior of the stores was changed to orange and brown, and shelf heights were lowered to create better sightlines.
-The remodeled stores contain an appliance department with Kenmore Appliances and most have hardware departments that sell Craftsman tools, which prior to the merger had been exclusive to Sears stores.
+The remodeled stores contained an appliance department with Kenmore Appliances and most had hardware departments that soldCraftsman tools, which prior to the merger had been exclusive to Sears stores.
 Some auto centers left vacant by Penske after Kmart filed for bankruptcy had been converted to Sears Auto Centers.

 In July 2009, Sears Holdings opened its first Sears-branded appliance store inside a Kmart.
 The 4000 sqft store-within-a-store opened inside the former garden department of a Birmingham, Alabama, Kmart.
 It was two-thirds the size of the appliance department in most Sears stores, but larger than the 2500 sqft appliance department in remodeled Kmart stores.

 In October 2009, it was reported that Kmart and Martha Stewart Living Omnimedia failed to come to a new agreement.
 This came after Stewart made remarks on CNBC that her line at Kmart had deteriorated, particularly after the Sears merger.

 In November 2009, Kmart reported its first year-over-year sales increase of 0.5% since 2005, and only the second such increase since 2001.